Seva167/Spin-Script/README.md

 <img src="https://c.tenor.com/TGbmy23IhPUAAAAM/tf2-heavy.gif"/>

-This script works by virtually moving your mouse.
+This script works by virtually moving your mouse.<br>
-**Fork by dinikai:** *bind quit and pause buttons (useful for Counter-Strike) / change speed with '-' and '+' keys*
+**Fork by dinikai:** bind quit and pause buttons (useful for Counter-Strike) / change speed with '-' and '+' keys

 ## Instructions